fsbraun/djangocms4-utilities/README.md

 Add `djangocms4_utilities` to your `INSTALLED_APPS``

+## Management command checktree

+### Usage

+    ./manage.py checktree

+### Effect

+`checktree` takes all placeholders of draft pages and identifies potential issues.
+The results are printed to the console. **This command does not change the database.**

 ## Management command fixtree

 Attention: **Always test this command on a copy of the database first and check